Vegetable and fruit treats

 • Bell peppers

 Make sure that you feed fruit and vegetable treats in a limited quantity.
-Moreover, these vegetables mentioned above should be cooked before feeding it the dog.
+Moreover, the vegetables mentioned above should be cooked before feeding them to the dog.

-Other treats that you can feed your GS include:
+Other treats that you can feed your dog include:

 • Baked chicken pieces